goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 3.9 Set an explicit entry point to a module/folder

-**TL;DR:** When developing a module/library, set an explicit root file that exports the public and interesting code.
+**אמ;לק:** When developing a module/library, set an explicit root file that exports the public and interesting code.
 Discourage the client code from importing deep files and becoming familiar with the internal structure.
 With commonjs (require), this can be done with an index.js file at the folder's root or the package.json.main field.
 With ESM (import), if a package.json exists on the root, the field "exports" allow specifying the module's root file.
 If no package.json exists, you may put an index.js file on the root which re-exports all the public functionality

 **Otherwise:** Having an explicit root file acts like a public 'interface' that encapsulates the internal, directs the caller to the public code and facilitates future changes without breaking the contract